BrettMN/al-help-site/src/gui/index.md

 The `generic_mapper` that Mudlet adds by default to all profiles should be removed.

-When your profile is open in Mudlet, either logged on or just logged off, use the `Toolbox` menu to open the `Pacakge Manager` window.
+When your profile is open in Mudlet, either logged on or just logged off, use the `Toolbox` menu to open the `Package Manager` window.

 ![open the Package Manager form the Toolbox menu](toolbox-menu.png)